Atherton Real Estate & Ultra-Private Estates in 94027

 What is Atherton, CA known for?

-Atherton is known as the most expensive zip code in the United States.
-It is also known for being the most private incorporated town in the Bay Area — no commercial zoning, no sidewalks, no street lights, 1-acre minimum lots, and a community composed largely of technology executives, venture capitalists, and other high-profile principals requiring residential security.
+Atherton is known primarily as the most expensive zip code in the United States.
+It is also known as the most private incorporated town in the Bay Area -- no commercial zoning, no sidewalks, no street lights, a 1-acre minimum lot size, and a resident community composed largely of technology executives, venture capitalists, professional athletes, and international principals.
+The Menlo Circus Club, Sacred Heart Schools, and proximity to Sand Hill Road are the town's defining institutional features.

 Explore Nearby Neighborhoods